Privacy and cookies policy

 The information we collect about you comes from a variety of sources, including when you apply for one of our properties or services, complete one of our forms, when you call, write, email or meet with us, or respond to a survey.
 We collect information when you use our website.

-As part of our commitment to providing the best possible service to our customers, we may record telephone calls made to our Customer Services to ensure we have not missed any important information you have provided, and to ensure we have an accurate record of your call, which may be needed to support any transactions that take place over the phone or if there is a dispute.
+As part of our commitment to providing the best possible service to our customers, we may record telephone calls made to and from our Customer Services to ensure we have not missed any important information you have provided, and to ensure we have an accurate record of your call, which may be needed to support any transactions that take place over the phone or if there is a dispute.
 We do not record card details for any financial transactions.

 To help deter crime and help the police to identity individuals involved in criminal activity, we operate CCTV systems at some of our schemes which collect images and are used in accordance with our CCTV policies and procedures.